Ananta-Vaishnavi/Hotel-Paradise/README.md

 We welcome contributions to Pardise!
 If you have an idea for a new feature or have found a bug, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to submit a pull request.

+## Acknowledgements
+- [Flaticons](https://www.flaticon.com/) for the icon graphics used in the project.
+- [Unsplash](https://unsplash.com/) for the photographs used in the project.

 ## License
 Pardise is licensed under the MIT License.
 See the `LICENSE` file for more details.